EMPLOYMENT

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.

-While performing the duties of this job, the employee is regularly required to sit and talk or hear.
-The employee is occasionally required to stand; walk; use hands to finger, handle, or feel; stoop, kneel, crouch, or crawl; climb or balance and reach with hands and arms.
-The employee must occasionally lift and/or move up to 20 pounds.
-Specific vision abilities required by this job include close vision, distance vision, peripheral vision, depth perception and ability to adjust focus.
+While performing the duties of this job, the employee is frequently required to stand, walk, sit, and talk or hear.
+The employee is occasionally required to use hands to finger, handle, or feel; reach with hands and arms; climb or balance; and stoop, kneel, crouch, or crawl.
+The employee must occasionally lift and/or move up to 50 pounds.
+Specific vision abilities required by this job include close vision, distance vision, peripheral vision, depth perception, and ability to adjust focus.

 WORK ENVIRONMENT

-The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
-While performing the duties of this job, the employee is occasionally exposed to outside weather conditions and moving mechanical parts.
+While performing the duties of this job, the employee is frequently exposed to moving vehicles and outside weather conditions.
+The employee is occasionally exposed to fumes or airborne particles.
 The noise level in the work environment is usually moderate.

 SUMMARY

-Intern shall work under the direct supervision of an engineer within the City of Fort Wayne City Utilities Engineering Departments.
-The technical areas for which student will provide assistance will include computer science and electrical engineering including but not limited to day-to-day activities.
+Working under the direction of City Utilities Engineering Management, incumbent administers City Utilities development contracts and manages capital construction contracts per the policies and standards of Fort Wayne Utility Engineering.
 The incumbent is expected to exercise good judgment, independence, initiative, and professional expertise in conducting day-to-day operations.
 All work duties and activities must be performed in accordance with the City and Utility’s safety rules and operating regulations, policies and procedures as well as federal, state, and local regulations.

 ESSENTIAL DUTIES AND RESPONSIBILITIES include the ability to interact with the public, City incumbents, and outside agencies with patience, tact, respect, and professionalism and the following.
 Other duties may be assigned.